 Brie and Camembert are often grouped together because of their similarities.
 These Northern French cheeses look alike with white, bloomy rinds and pale interiors and they both ripen closest to the rind first.

-Although the cheese-making techniques are similar for Brie and Camembert, during the process of making Brie cream is added, while it is not added to the Camembert.
-This results in a higher milk fat percentage in Brie (60 percent) compared to the 45-percent milk fat of the Camembert, making Brie creamier.
+Although the cheese-making techniques are similar for Brie and Camembert, during the process of making Brie cream is added, while it is not added to Camembert.
+This results in a higher milk fat percentage in Brie (60 percent) compared to the 45-percent milk fat of Camembert, making Brie creamier.
 Brie is distinguished by how much cream is added, and it will be labeled "double cream" or "triple cream."

 Traditional French Brie and Camembert are made with raw milk.
-However, the USDA requires that all cheeses made with raw milk be aged at least 60 days before being sold in the US.
+However, the U.S. Department of Agriculture requires that all cheeses made with raw milk be aged at least 60 days before being sold in the United States.
 Brie and Camembert are aged less than 60 days.
-Therefore, French brands of Brie and Camembert and American versions of Brie and Camembert that are aged less than 60 days and sold in the US are always made from pasteurized milk.
+So the French and American versions of Brie and Camembert that are aged less than 60 days and sold in the U.S. are always made from pasteurized milk.

-There are subtle flavor variations between the two, but these variations can be hard to detect, especially when so many versions of Brie and Camembert are factory-produced and made from pasteurized milk.
-The texture of both Brie and Camembert is also very similar, although Camembert tends to be denser and Brie runnier.
+There are subtle flavor variations between the two, but these can be hard to detect, especially when so many versions of Brie and Camembert are factory-produced and made from pasteurized milk.
+The texture of both Brie and Camembert is also very similar, although Camembert tends to be denser and Brie is a bit runnier.

-This is where the two cheeses really stand apart.
-A wheel of Brie is very large, between 9 and 14 inches in diameter, while a wheel of Camembert is smaller, about 5 inches across.
+This is where the two kinds of cheese really stand apart.
+A wheel of Brie is very large, between 9 and 14 inches in diameter, while a wheel of Camembert is smaller, only about 5 inches across.